arbor-sim/arbor/doc/concepts/labels.rst

 --------------

-When a region or locset expression is applied to a cell morphology, it is represented as a list of unbranched *cables* or a set of *locations* on the morphology respectively.
+When a region or locset expression is applied to a cell morphology, it is represented as a list of unbranched *cables* or a set of *locations* on the morphology.
 This process is called ``thingify`` in arbor, because it turns the abstract description of a region or a loscet into an actual 'thing' when it is applied to a real morphology.